jdgwartney/meter-plugin-c/docs/development/index.md

 Tooling
 -------

-Development work requires the installation of the autoconf and libtools.
+Development work requires the installation of the _autoconf_ and _libtools_.

 These additional tools can help in with development:

-- [jsonlint] - Validates and beautifies JSON documents
+- [jsonlint](https://github.com/zaach/jsonlint) - Validates and beautifies JSON documents
-- [grip] - Accurate preview of markdown files for documentation or READMEs
+- [grip](https://github.com/joeyespo/grip) - Accurate preview of markdown files for documentation or READMEs
-- [mkdocs] - Documentation framework that uses markdown develop themed documentation
+- [mkdocs](http://www.mkdocs.org/) - Documentation framework that uses markdown develop themed documentation